|Tel: (708) 786-7737||Fax: (708) email@example.com||Contacts||Survey|

 The Government utilizes the North American Industry Classification System (NAICS) as the standard classification system for assessing data related to the business economy.

 To determine if your firm is a small business, you must select one of the NAICS codes identified for the specific Schedule under which you are submitting a proposal and that best describes your business.
 A complete listing of NAICS codes for each VA Schedule program is available on the individual VA Schedule Programs page.

 Once you have selected the appropriate NAICS code, match the Table of Small Business Size Standards code selected with the appropriate size standard(s).
 Use the SBA Size Standards Tool if you need additional assistance in determining if you qualify as a small business.

 When bidding for a task/delivery order, your business cannot exceed the size standard set by the procuring agency’s contracting officer.
 Any business classified as

-other than a small business” that proposes an offer that will be valued in excess of $650,000 will be required to submit and maintain and acceptable Small Business Subcontracting Plan.
+other than a small business proposing an offer that will be valued in excess of $650,000 will be required to submit and maintain an acceptable Small Business Subcontracting Plan.

 Over 70% of all VA FSS contract holders are small businesses.
 Visit the Prospective Contractors page to determine if a VA FSS Contract is right for your small business.